thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/README.md

 ## Upcoming Features
 * Logic of Thoughts(LoT) for enhanced Explainability
 * Fairness Auditing for continuous monitoring and mitigation of Biases
-* Read Teaming to identify and mitigate AI model security threats
+* Red Teaming to identify and mitigate AI model security threats

 If you have more questions or need further insights please feel free to connect with us  Infosysraitoolkit@infosys.com